jpritcha3-14/set-card-game/README.md

 * Shape (oval, diamond, squiggle)
 * Shading (open, striped, solid)

-The goal of the game is to identify sets of 3 cards where, for each propertiy, all 3 cards have the same varient or all three cards have a different varient.
+The goal of the game is to identify sets of 3 cards where, for each property, all 3 cards have the same variant or all three cards have a different variant.

 To identify a set, simply click 3 cards.
 The script checks for the validity of the set before replacing the cards with 3 more from the deck.